On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Preliminaries

 \begin{remark} For many functions $h$ of interest and in particular for all the relevant ones appearing in this note, the condition ``$E\in \mathrm{GLem}(\gamma,p)$'' is equivalent to requiring \eqref{eq:SGL} for a \emph{specific} dyadic system $\Delta(E)$ on $E$, rather than for \emph{all} possible such systems.
 See Lemma \ref{l:coeff} and Remark \ref{rmk:coeff}, or \cite[Remark 2.28]{MR4485846}.
 A related statement for multi-resolution families (instead of systems of dyadic cubes) is \cite[Lemma B.1]{MR4420442}. \end{remark}

 We next give two examples of geometric lemmas that have appeared in the literature.
-In the first one, the coefficient function $h$ is a generalization of the classical $\beta$-numbers from Jones' travelling salesman theorem.
+In the first one, the coefficient function $h$ is a generalization of the classical $\beta$-numbers from Jones' traveling salesman theorem.

+\begin{ex}[$\beta$-numbers] { We recall the definition of the usual $L^q$-based $\beta$-numbers that appeared already in \eqref{eq:beta_intro}: